Wood 101 Guide from Art Wood Floors

 There is also reclaimed wood to take into account when selecting your new floor.
 This is wood saved from destruction by being turned into something new and beautiful.
 These woods often have unique patterns and a more rustic visual appeal.
 Reclaimed wood can come from many sources, from old homes and barns to antique train cars.
 The right Bona stain, sealer, and finish products will make the wood look just like new.

-View all the Art Wood Floors Idea Gallery to see different wood floors we’ve installed at homes across southeastern Wisconsin. different wood types for your floor, as described by the hardwood experts at Art Wood Floors.
+View all the Art Wood Floors Idea Gallery to see different wood floors we’ve installed at homes across southeastern Wisconsin.
+Learn which floor is best for your remodeling project by contacting the hardwood experts at Art Wood Floors.